swentel/indieweb/README.md

 ## Feeds

-Generate feeds in Microformat 2 , Atom or jf2feed+json (last one is experimental though).
+Generate feeds in Microformat 2 , Atom or jf2feed+json.
 Atom feeds are generated using https://granary.io/.

 You will need feeds when:

 - you use Bridgy: the service will look for html link headers with rel="feed" and use those pages to crawl so it knows to which content it needs to send webmentions to.